-WWE News: ‘Monday Night Raw’ Star Might Have Backstage Heat For Bashing Hulk Hogan
+WWE News: 'Monday Night Raw' Star Might Have Backstage Heat For Bashing Hulk Hogan

 The latest episode of Monday Night Raw featured several WWE legends, including Hulk Hogan.
-While the show received a mixed reception from fans and pundits, some stars of the current era weren’t happy at having the veterans take up most of the air time.
-Mustafa Ali was particularly critical of the show, and he took shots at Hogan — and other veterans — that may have landed him in trouble with officials.
+While the show received a mixed reception from fans and pundits, some stars of the current era weren't happy at having the veterans take up most of the air time.
+Mustafa Ali was particularly critical, and he took shots at Hogan -- and other veterans -- a move which may have landed him in trouble with officials.

 As documented by Sportskeeda, Ali appeared on Raw Talk after the show and made his true feelings about the stars from yesteryear known.
 He said that they could "barely walk" and questioned why everyone had to hear Hogan's "whatcha gonna do brother" catchphrase for the "seventh million time."